AMythicDev/minus/CONTRIBUTING.md

 ## Maintaining code quality and best practices
 - Your code should be formatted with rustfmt and should be free from clippy warnings.
 - If you're adding/making changes to the public API, write/change the documentation appropriately.
 Put documentation examples where possible.
-If the code returns a `Result`, describe the Error in the documentation.
+If the code returns a `Result`, describe it in the the Error section of the item's documentation.
   If it can panic, describe that too in the documentation.

 - Every chunk of code has some comments above it.
 If you write some new code or change some part of the existing code, you should write comments to explain it.